-Managing an ecommerce store can be doable even for beginners.
+Managing an online business can be doable even for beginners.
 You usually start by putting up Facebook pages or setting up listings through social media sites, then gaining a few good customers from there.

 However, the challenge comes with growing your store and client base.
-Once you’ve used an ecommerce platform, you’d see a sudden spike of customers interested in your products.
+Once you’ve used an ecommerce platform, you’ll see a sudden spike of customers interested in your products.

 This also requires you to make decisions in running your business.